zenml-io/zenml/docs/book/stacks-and-components/component-guide/model-deployers/model-deployers.md

 ### When to use it?

 The model deployers are optional components in the ZenML stack.
-They are used to deploy machine learning models to a target environment either a development (local) or a production (Kubernetes or cloud) environment.
+They are used to deploy machine learning models to a target environment, either a development (local) or a production (Kubernetes or cloud) environment.
 The model deployers are mainly used to deploy models for real-time inference use cases.
 With the model deployers and other stack components, you can build pipelines that are continuously trained and deployed to production.

-### How they experiment trackers slot into the stack
+### How they model deployers slot into the stack

 Here is an architecture diagram that shows how model deployers fit into the overall story of a remote stack.